• Art Magazine

 Buenos Aires Planetarium – Photo: Sonia Miciano

-The city of Buenos Aires has always had a passion for music.
-As early as 1822, the Sociedad Filarmónica de Buenos Aires (Buenos Aires Philharmonic Society) was founded with the aim of organizing musical life and training both singers and musicians.
-In those years, it was often necessary to hire foreign musicians to play at the Tertulias (gatherings of Buenos Aires' high society) due to a lack of local musicians.
+The city of Buenos Aires has always had an interest in music.
+As early as 1822, the Sociedad Filarmónica de Buenos Aires (Buenos Aires Philharmonic Society) was founded, whose aim was to organize musical life and train both singers and musicians.

 It took 100 years for permanent orchestras to be established.
-The most important was undoubtedly the Orquesta Estable del Teatro Colón ( Resident Orchestra of the Theater), founded in 1925, which focused primarily on operatic repertoire.
-Among radio orchestras, the Orquesta Sinfónica Juvenil de Radio Nacional (National Radio Youth Symphony Orchestra), founded in 1945 by the Argentine composer and conductor Luis Gianneo, was the most important predecessor of the OFBA .
-This radio orchestra was established as a privileged training ground for top musicians.
-Today, it continues under the name Orquesta Sinfónica Juvenil Nacional “Libertador San Martín .
+The most important was undoubtedly the Orquesta Estable del Teatro Colón (, founded in 1945 by the Argentine composer and conductor Luis Gianneo, was the Orquesta Sinfónica Juvenil de Radio Nacional the most important predecessor of the OFBA.

 Concert for the 80th anniversary – OFBA – March 2026 – Photo: Sonia Miciano